nasa/icc/README.md

 - [CVX](http://cvxr.com/cvx/).
 The academic version with the Mosek solver is highly recommended.
 > **WARNING**: The communication optimization problem is known to falsely return infeasible with the SDPT3 solver. please use Mosek (if available) or SeDuMi.
 - JPL's [Small Body Dynamics Toolkit (SBDT)](https://engineering.purdue.edu/people/kathleen.howell.1/Publications/Conferences/2015_AAS_SBDT.pdf).
 SBDT is not open-source.
 A license can be requested from [download.jpl.nasa.gov](download.jpl.nasa.gov) mentioning NTR-49005.
+> **WARNING**: Make sure to set the environment variable `SBDT_PATH` to point to the location of the SBDT folder: `export SBDT_PATH="path/to'SBDT"`.
+You may want to add this line to your .bashrc or .zshrc.
 - NASA's [SPICE](https://naif.jpl.nasa.gov/naif/aboutspice.html) MATLAB toolkit (MICE), available at [this link](https://naif.jpl.nasa.gov/naif/toolkit_MATLAB.html).

 ___